Associate of Applied Science in Radiologic Technology

 Attendance at one of these sessions is required for program application.
 Students who are re-applying must attend a new Information Session each year they apply.

-No RSVP is required.
+No RSVP required.
 Anyone can attend, including those students or family members who are just interested in learning more about the program.

 Our Physical Therapy Assistant courses are designed to transfer seamlessly to these university partnership programs: